yuhtgyju/Wool-ADBlock/README.md

-# Wool-ADBlock
-"Soft" Adblocker: Removes ad elements from the page without blocking requests.
-Includes modes for full removal or transparency.
+"Soft" Adblocker: This extension doesn't block traffic outright; instead, it removes or makes ad elements transparent.

+HardBlocking mode: Completely removes ad elements from the page.

+SoftBlocking mode: Hides ad elements by making them transparent.

+You can easily enable or disable the blocker as needed.